mikelovesolivia/FCNR/README.md

 ```

 ## Data
 You can generate customized visualization images with different viewpoints and timesteps on your own dataset via volume or isosurface rendering.
-Here is a link to download the vortex dataset we use: <a href="https://drive.google.com/drive/folders/1oXtXkXnzUrhfcK8YgHmV52jEwd6dbYm0?usp=sharing">vortex</a>.
+Here is a link to download the vortex dataset (direct volume rendering images included) we use: <a href="https://drive.google.com/drive/folders/1oXtXkXnzUrhfcK8YgHmV52jEwd6dbYm0?usp=sharing">vortex</a>.

-### Training & Inference
+## Training & Inference
 Specify `<gpu_idx>`, `<exp_name>` and `<config_name>` to start training and inferencing:

 ```